Eye For Film >> Movies >> The Last Voyage Of The Demeter (2023) Film Review

 Reviewed by: Jennie Kermode

 There were a lot of factors involved in the success of Bram Stoker’s seminal 1897 novel, Dracula, but the simple, dramatic power of the writing was not one of them.
 It meanders, it drifts, it sacrifices prose style to form, it is too concerned with showcasing assorted scientific and supernatural wonders to focus on making each individual page grip.
-There is an exception to this general weakness, however, and that is the chapter concerned with the legendary Count’s voyage to England aboard the Demeter (a vessel named for the Dimitri, a real ship with ran aground on the Whitby coast just a few years earlier).
+There is an exception to this general weakness, however, and that is the chapter concerned with the legendary Count’s voyage to England aboard the Demeter (a vessel named for the Dimitri, a real ship which ran aground on the Whitby coast just a few years earlier).
 Presented within the epistolary format as the captain’s log, this chapter is an exercise in how to tell a simple story well.
-It’s the most chilling part of the book and has long appealed to filmmakers, playing a brief but memorable role in 1922 adaptation Nosferatu.
+It’s the most chilling part of the book and has long appealed to filmmakers, playing a brief but memorable role in a 1922 adaptation Nosferatu.
 When it emerged that it was to be filmed by André Øvredal, a modern master of suspense, hopes were high.
 Unfortunately, despite a highly capable cast, this adaptation just doesn’t have much wind in its sails.

 It’s hard to determine just what went wrong, but the most obvious culprit is the script.
 Co-writer Zak Olkewicz worked on Bullet Train and a lot of the same problems are present here, from the thinly drawn characters to the dependence on action set pieces to drive the plot (which owes little to Stoker’s original) rather than having the plot drive the action.
 The tension which should stem from being trapped far from help with an unknown, implacable threat (Stoker drew on accounts from ships struck by disease) quickly gives way to the far more conventional business of being scared of a monster, which just doesn’t resonate at the same level.